D. J. Jones (defensive lineman)

-David Oliver "D. J." Jones (born January 19, 1995) is an American football nose tackle for the Denver Broncos of the National Football League (NFL).
-He played college football at Ole Miss.
-Jones was drafted by the San Francisco 49ers in the sixth round of the 2017 NFL Draft.
+David Oliver "D. J." Jones (born January 19, 1995) is an American professional football defensive tackle for the Denver Broncos of the National Football League (NFL).
+He played college football for the Ole Miss Rebels.
+Jones was selected by the San Francisco 49ers in the sixth round of the 2017 NFL draft.

 College career

 After impressive years throughout high school, Jones was heavily recruited for football by colleges throughout the U.S.

 Jones began his college career at the East Mississippi Community College in Scooba, Mississippi, the school that was featured in the 2016 Netflix documentary "Last Chance U".
 As a two-year starter during his two seasons, Jones helped guide East Mississippi to a perfect 24–0 record and two NJCAA national championships.
-In 2013, as a freshman, he played in 12 games and registered 49 tackles, 8.0 sacks, 5.0 TFLs and 1 FF.
-As a sophomore, he earned MACJC all-region and all-state honors and recorded 29 tackles, 4.0 sacks, 8.5 TFLs, and 2 FFs in 12 games.
+In 2013, as a freshman, he played in 12 games and registered 49 tackles, 8.0 sacks, 5.0 tackles-for-loss and 1 forced fumble.
+As a sophomore, he earned MACJC all-region and all-state honors and recorded 29 tackles, 4.0 sacks, 8.5 tackles-for-loss, and 2 forced fumbles in 12 games.
 Prior to transferring, Jones was listed as the No. 3 junior college prospect in the country by 247sports.com and ESPN.com.

 He transferred to the University of Mississippi for the 2015 season.
 After transferring, Jones immediately became one of the strongest Rebels.
 According to NFL.com, he benched 440 pounds, squatted 650 pounds and had a max clean of 330 pounds when he finished his time at East Mississippi Community College.

-In two seasons at Ole Miss, Jones played in 25 games, with 15 starts, and registered 70 tackles, 6.0 sacks, 8.5 TFLs, 1 INT, 1 FF, 1 FR, and 1 PD.
-In 2016, as a senior, he started all 12 games and tallied 30 tackles, 2.0 sacks, 3.0 TFLs, 1 INT, and 1 FR.
-As a junior, he played in 13 games, starting three of them, and notched 40 tackles, 4.0 sacks, 5.5 TFLs, and 1 FF.
+In two seasons at Ole Miss, Jones played in 25 games, with 15 starts, and registered 70 tackles, 6.0 sacks, 8.5 tackles-for-loss, 1 interception, 1 forced fumble, 1 fumble recovery, and 1 pass deflection.
+In 2016, as a senior, he started all 12 games and tallied 30 tackles, 2.0 sacks, 3.0 tackles-for-loss, 1 interception, and 1 fumble recovery.
+As a junior, he played in 13 games, starting three of them, and notched 40 tackles, 4.0 sacks, 5.5 tackles-for-loss, and 1 forced fumble.